Command-line options

 Default is --no-confluence-check.

-New in version 2.6.0.
+Added in version 2.6.0.

 Enable cubical features.
-Turns on --cubical-compatible and --without-K (see Cubical).
+Turns on --cubical=compatible and --without-K (see Cubical).

---erased-cubical
+--cubical=erased, --erased-cubical

-New in version 2.6.3.
+Added in version 2.6.3.

 --experimental-irrelevance

-New in version 2.3.0.
+Added in version 2.3.0.

 Enable potentially unsound irrelevance features (irrelevant levels, irrelevant data matching) (see Irrelevance).